Find Affordable College Courses

 Read full report on Precision Metal Working at Lower Columbia College

-Clark College came in at #7 in this year’s edition of the Best Precision Metal Working Associate Degree Schools in Washington ranking.
-Located in the midsize city of Vancouver, Clark College is a public college with a moderately-sized student population.
+Clark College did quite well in this year’s ranking of the best places for precision metal working students to get a associate degree.
+It came in at #7 on the list.
+Located in the midsize city of Vancouver, Clark College is a public school with a moderately-sized student population.

 After completing their Associate Degree, precision metal working graduates from Clark College carry an average student debtload of $13,228.

-Read full report on Precision Metal Working at Everett Community College
+Full Precision Metal Working at Everett Community College Report

 Precision Metal Working majors at OC take out an average of $15,822 in student loans while working on their Associate Degree.